Shibe53/cybersec_tool/README.md

 ### How to run (currently)

-1. Put the file `arp_poisoning.py` on the attacker machine.
+1. Put the whole "tool" folder on the attacker machine.

-2. Run it using `python3 arp_poisoning.py` (make sure scapy is installed).
+2. Run the tool using  `python3 main.py` (make sure scapy is installed).

 3. Input the interface (e.g., eth0), victim IP, the website/router's IP, and the aggressiveness level, which specifies how often the script poisons the targets (10 is every 0.5s, while 1 is every 9.5s).